-As college graduates are increasingly expected to enter the workforce with job-ready skills, experiential learning is becoming increasingly more prevalent with competitive higher education programs.
-This active, engaged, hands-on form of learning is an educational model that allows students to apply what they’re learning in the classroom to complex, multifaceted real-world challenges that don’t necessarily have only one correct answer.
+As college graduates are increasingly expected to enter the workforce ready to contribute, Experiential Learning is becoming more and more prevalent within higher education programs.
+This hands-on approach to education encourages and requires students to apply what they’re learning in the classroom to dynamic, complex professional situations.

-Experiential learning fosters the universal “4 C’s” of “soft skills” as defined by the National Education Association: communication, collaboration, critical thinking, and creativity.
+Experiential Learning with CapSource aims to address the “4 C’s” of soft skills as defined by the National Education Association: Communication, Collaboration, Critical Thinking, and Creativity.

 Simply put, the “4 C’s” are critical to professional success in today’s world, regardless of occupation.
 Without them, individuals will find it increasingly difficult to operate in interconnected, collaborative organizational structures and teams.
 Every CapSource project is specifically designed with the “4 C’s” in mind.